Rose-Marie (1928 film)

 Rose-Marie is a 1928 American silent drama film directed by Lucien Hubbard.
 It was the first of three Metro-Goldwyn-Mayer adaptations of the 1924 operetta Broadway musical Rose-Marie.
 The best-known film adaptation starring Nelson Eddy and Jeanette MacDonald was released in 1936; another film was released in 1954.
 All three versions are set in the Canadian wilderness.

 Portions of Rudolf Friml and Herbert Stothart's original score for the Broadway musical are utilized in the 1936 and 1954 films, but not for the silent version.
 MGM provided sheet music with the film for playing at the theater.
-Joan Crawford, who starred in the 1928 version alongside James Murray, later remarked, "Rose Marie was surprisingly good without the music, but I felt uneasy as a French Canadian, but the critics didn't notice."
+Joan Crawford, who starred in the 1928 version alongside James Murray, later remarked, "Rose-Marie was surprisingly good without the music, but I felt uneasy as a French Canadian, but the critics didn't notice."

 Plot

+Rose-Marie Lemaitre is a French-Canadian girl raised by her mountie uncle after her father is killed.
+She falls in love with Jim Kenyon, a handsome criminal who is hiding in the mountains, and becomes his accomplice.
+When her uncle and Jim's gang go after each other, Rose-Marie must choose between her loyalty to her lover and her duty to her family and country.